spacemeshos/testnet-guide/backup.md

 3. Drag and drop the wallet backup file you have previously created into the big rectangle area in the screen or click on `Locate backup file` and locate your wallet backup file.

-4. Click `RESTORE`
+4. Click `RESTORE`.

 5. Enter your wallet password when prompted in the unlock wallet screen:

 ![](images/v1.0/unlock_wallet.png)

 > Forgot your wallet password?
-The only way to restore it is using a 12 words backup.
+The only way to restore it is using a 12-word backup.

 Congratulations! your wallet is now restored from the backup file.

 ---

-### Restoring from a 12 words list
+### Restoring from a 12-word list

 1. Open the App and when click `RESTORE WALLET` button: